A lecture note on covering theory in representation theory of algebras: Covering theory for general -categories

 Since the repetitive algebras $A^\bb{Z}$ and $B^\bb{Z}$ are derived equivalent, there exists a tilting subcategory $E$ of $\cal{K}^b(\proj A^\bb{Z})$ that is equivalent to $B^\bb{Z}$.
 The push-down functor $F_\lambda^\cal{K}$ then induces a corresponding tilting subcategory $F_\lambda^\cal{K}(E)$ of $\cal{K}^b(\proj T(A))$ that is equivalent to $T(B)$.
 This construction yields the following commutative diagram:

 where the bottom equivalence establishes the derived equivalence between $T(A)$ and $T(B)$.

-Furthermore, we emphasize that unlike Rickard's approach in \cite[Theorem 3.1]{Ric89}, the covering techniques developed by Asashiba \cite{Asa97} naturally yield the derived equivalence of the $r$-fold trivial extensions $T^r(A):=A^\bb{Z}/\langle \nu^r\rangle$ and $T^r(B)$.
+Finally, we should point out that the covering technique developed by Asashiba \cite{Asa97} naturally yields the derived equivalence of the $r$-fold trivial extensions $T^r(A):=A^\bb{Z}/\langle \nu^r\rangle$ and $T^r(B)$.
 This follows from the observation that the projection $A^\bb{Z}\ra T^r(A)$ constitutes a natural Galois $\langle \nu^r\rangle$-covering. \end{Ex1}